|

 (who plays Eli Stone),

-came up to say hi, shake my hand and introduce himself, and related he thought my kitchen coffee business was awesomely funny.
+came up to me to say hi, shake my hand and introduce himself, and related he thought my kitchen coffee business was awesomely funny.

 He seemed pleased to know I actually watch the series as well.